hashmis79/SRAAssignments/README.md

 |![result screenshots2](Images/morphological.png)|![result screenshots2](Images/Erosion.png)|![result screenshots](Images/Dilation.png)|
 |Original|Erosion|Dilation|
 ### Masking
+A mask is a binary image consisting of zero- and non-zero values.
+If a mask is applied to another binary or to a grayscale image of the same size, all pixels which are zero in the mask are set to zero in the output image.
+All others remain unchanged.
 | | |
 |:---:|:------:|
 |![result screenshots2](Images/mask.jpg)|![result screenshots2](Images/masking.png)|
 |Original|Masking|
 ### Region Of Interest
+A region of interest (ROI) is a portion of an image that you want to filter or perform some other operation on.
+You define an ROI by creating a binary mask, which is a binary image that is the same size as the image you want to process with pixels that define the ROI set to 1 and all other pixels set to 0.
 | | |
 |:---:|:------:|
 |![result screenshots2](Images/roi.jpg)|![result screenshots2](Images/ROI.png)|